Why Pet Insurance?

 Routine wellness blood work during annual checkups is not covered under standard accident and illness plans.
 Pet parents can add a preventive care (wellness) add-on to help cover eligible costs for routine blood work.

-Does pet insurance cover X-rays?
+Can pet insurance help cover X-rays?

 Can I use pet insurance at any vet?

 Many pet insurance plans, including Spot Pet Insurance plans, do not have network restrictions.
 Pet parents can visit any licensed veterinarian, emergency clinic, or specialist and submit a claim for reimbursement of eligible expenses.
-Learn more about whether all vets accept pet insurance.

 Article author Charlie Gardner